 With savings like that, there’s no wonder it found a spot on our list as an essential business resource for photographers.

 Track your mileage, sort expenses, organize receipts, send invoices, estimate and file taxes with Quickbooks.
-It may not make any more fun, but it will make it easier.
+It may not make it any more fun, but it will make it easier.

 And sometimes we just have to take what we can get.

-This all in one platform is a life saver for the self-employed photographer.
+This all-in-one platform is a lifesaver for the self-employed photographer.
 Any app that keeps you organized and saves you money come tax time has my vote.

-Our 2 Favorite Website & Portfolio Hosting Business Resources For Photographers
+Our 2 Favorite Website & Portfolio Hosting Business Resources for Photographers

 Squarespace is an award-winning, design-focused platform for building your personal website and portfolio.
 The perfect business resource for photographers since it multitasks as a website and an online store.